isamabdullah88/phystrackx/readme.md

 # PhysTrackX

+## 🎓 Purpose

+PhysTrackX is developed to assist students in understanding physics concepts through visualization and data analysis.
+It encourages curiosity, supports hands-on learning, and bridges theoretical concepts with practical application.

+This software was created by **Isam Abdullah Balghari** under the mentorship of **Dr. Muhammad Sabieh Anwar**.

+---

 **PhysTrackX** is a user-friendly, visually engaging application designed for physics education and analysis.
 It allows high school and early undergraduate students to interactively engage with real-world experiments using video analysis, mathematical tools, and data visualization.
 The software turns ordinary experiment footage into a powerful source of measurement, exploration, and understanding.

 <p align="center">